eweix/drafts/content/notes/2d1_cloning.md

 date: 2023-08-20
 ---

-When you hear "cloning," you might think of Dolly the sheep[^sheep] or the Star Wars prequels.
+When you hear "cloning," you might think of Dolly the sheep[^1] or the Star Wars prequels.
 But in [[notes/2_biology-is-the-study-of-life|biology]], cloning usually refers to [[DNA replication]] and gene expression for experiments.

 A cloning workflow might look something like this:
 1. Design a peptide of interest *in silico* and gather source DNA.